Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As this is a detailed review, feel free to use the jump-to links above to quickly navigate this article.

-Rosetta French Video Review
+Rosetta Stone French: Video Review

 In the above video, team member John breaks down our evaluation of the Rosetta Stone French program and whether we think it is a worthwhile tool.
 Please keep reading for more info.